Yixin-Hu/TetWild/README.md

 cmake ..
 make
 ```

+💡 If you do not have Boost installed (which is need for CGAL), you can enable the cmake option `-DTETWILD_WITH_HUNTER=ON`.
+This will let CMake use [Hunter](https://github.com/ruslo/hunter) to download and configure Boost automatically.
+Other options include installing Boost via Conda, compile from source, etc.

 💡 If you find `Could not find Matlab` or `Could not find Mosek` in the output of cmake, it does not matter since they are not used.